imaun/imaun/README.md

 <h2>ایمان نعمتی</h2>

 # 💫 About Me:
-- 💎 I'm a Software Engineer, Team Leader & Player with more than 12 years of professional experience.
+- 💎 I'm a Software Engineer with more than 15 years of professional experience.
 - 🏦 I've worked in Payment & banking industry for 5 years.
-- 💻 Back-end developer (.NET C#, Python, JavaScript)
+- 💻 Back-end developer (.NET C#, Python, TypeScript)
-- 🔭 I'm currently working on a Crypto-Currency exchange project and learn about blockchain technologies.
+- 🌐 DevOps experiences with gitlab, github and Azure
-- 🤔 Ask me anything about .NET, C#, Python, Microservices, CQRS
+- 🔭 I'm currently working on [a Chrome Extension to Translate text using AI](https://github.com/imaun/langshift) & Also [a GitHub Action to automate any files Translations in pipelines](https://github.com/imaun/gpt-translate-action)Microservices, CQRS
 - 📧 Reach me by email: imun22 at gmail
 - 🔗 Follow me on Twitter [@imanpad](https://twitter.com/intent/follow?screen_name=imanpad) and [LinkedIn](https://www.linkedin.com/in/inemati)
 - I work for a software company for living, and coding is my hobby. <br>I love creating usefull tools and APIs in my spare time.
 You can access all of my open-source works here.